 - 9 Reasons We Are Even Stronger

-- Mr. Byrd took over an eight-year-old case on the eve of trial, examined six experts, delivered closing argument, and obtained a unanimous $44 million jury verdict in state court for two upstream companies with trespass claims against a midstream company for injecting acid gas into the subsurface.
+- On the eve of trial, Mr. Byrd took over an eight-year-old case and obtained a unanimous $44 million jury verdict in state court for two upstream companies with trespass claims against a midstream company for injecting acid gas into the subsurface.

-- Mr. Byrd tried a nine-week final arbitration hearing that resulted in the arbitrator rejecting the claimants’ $130 million damages model and awarding zero recovery against Mr. Byrd’s reinsurance client on claims for fraud, conversion, RICO, malpractice, breach of fiduciary duty, negligence, and veil-piercing.
+- Mr. Byrd tried a nine-week final arbitration hearing that resulted in the arbitrator rejecting the claimants’ $130 million damages model and awarding zero recovery against his reinsurance client on claims for fraud, RICO, malpractice, breach of fiduciary duty, negligence, and veil-piercing.

 - Mr. Byrd obtained a temporary injunction in state court for a secured creditor after the borrower attempted to fraudulently transfer the collateral.
-To attempt to circumvent the injunction, the borrower filed for Chapter 11 bankruptcy.
-After multiple evidentiary hearings, Mr. Byrd defeated the borrower’s cash collateral motion and obtained dismissal of the Chapter 11 case.
+The borrower then filed a sham Chapter 11 bankruptcy.
+After multiple evidentiary hearings, Mr. Byrd defeated the borrower’s cash collateral and Section 552 motions and obtained dismissal of the Chapter 11 case.

-- In the last three years, Mr. Byrd has obtained over $100 million in pretrial settlements in cases involving secured loans, fraudulent transfers, covenants not to compete, and misappropriation of trade secrets across industries including financial services, litigation funding, oil and gas, and healthcare.
+- In the last three years, Mr. Byrd has obtained over $100 million in pretrial settlements for plaintiffs and creditors in cases involving secured loans, fraudulent transfers, covenants not to compete, and misappropriation of trade secrets across industries including financial services, oil and gas, and healthcare.

 - University of Texas School of Law, J.D., with honors